themesberg/flowbite/content/components/modal.md

 </div>
 {{< /example >}}

-## Popup example
+## Pop-up modal

-In order to create a modal with Tailwind CSS you only have to add `data-modal-toggle="modalId"` data attribute where `modalId` is the id of the modal that you are targeting.
+You can use this modal example to show a pop-up decision dialog to your users especially when deleting an item and making sure if the user really wants to do that by double confirming.

 {{< example  >}}
 <!-- Modal toggle -->